department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 ## Next Steps [TO UPDATE]

-_Next steps here.
-Include owners if appropriate._
+* Next step 1
+   * _Owner_

 ## Further research needed

-We recommend further research is done to understand how less technologically-savvy Veterans choose a multi-factor authentication method and which methods would best support them.
-We recommend this study also includes research with unhoused Veterans, so we can learn which multi-factor authentication methods will support them best.
+We recommend further research is done to understand which method multi-factor authentication methods will best support less technologically-savvy Veterans, Veterans who are unhoused, and Veterans with more severe cognitive disabilities.

 In the Appendix, we also note which underserved groups this study did not recruit for and recommend additional research studies with these Veterans in the future.